warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 #End If
 End Sub
 ```
-2. For a Workbook which hosts _Raw_Components_ specify them in the HOSTED_RAWS constant.
-If its more then one, have the component's names delimited with commas.
+2. For a Workbook which hosts _Raw-Components_ specify them in the HOSTED_RAWS constant delimited with commas.

 > ++**Be aware:**++ The Workbook component will be one of which the code cannot be updated by any means because it contains the code executed to perform the update.
 Thought this will only be relevant for Raw/Clone-VB-Projects which are yet not supported.
 However, as a consequence only calls to procedures provided with all arguments will remain in the Workbook component code and all the rest will be in a dedicated mWorkbook component.